Spiraling housing prices spark worry about Hawaii’s future

 In contrast, in 1973, Honolulu approved permits for some 13,700 housing units, and the state’s three other main counties approved more than 4,000, said Paul Brewbaker, an economics consultant with TZ Economics.

-Everett Dowling, the president of Maui developer Dowling Companies, said a developer can’t begin work on other housing when its money is tied up in a project awaiting permits.
+Everett Dowling, president of Maui developer Dowling Cos., said a developer can’t begin work on other housing when its money is tied up in a project awaiting permits.
 Engineers, architects and lawyers also can’t move on.
 And costs escalate.

 “The longer you hold a piece of property, the more you spend on it, the less affordable the housing becomes,” Dowling said.

-Housing Hawaii’s Future, the youth advocacy group, is also helping to get housing built now.
+Housing Hawaii’s Future, a youth advocacy group, is also helping to get housing built now.

-Evan Kamakana Gates, a Native Hawaiian who is attending Harvard University in Massachusetts, is one of the group’s co-founders.
+Evan Kamakana Gates, a Native Hawaiian who attends Harvard University in Massachusetts, is one of the group’s co-founders.
 He’s worried Hawaii might be unrecognizable when he returns home because the people who make it home may not be there.

 “That’s a real fear,” he said.
 “Being in Hawaii but losing it, in a sense.”